 - Vegetable Oil.
 Canola oil is a good choice.

 - Vanilla.
 We prefer real vanilla extract over imitation vanilla but either will work.
 For truly white, use a clear vanilla extract.

 Ingredients for the Vanilla Buttercream Frosting

 - Powdered Sugar.
 Generics tend to have fillers.
 This is one case where a brand name is best.
 I sift the powdered sugar and then measure it.

 - Milk or Heavy Cream.
 Milk will thin the frosting more so you won’t want as much.
 Heavy cream adds flavor and keeps the frosting thick to help the swirl hold its shape.

-How to Swirl Frosting Colors
+How to Make the Frosting

 How to Decorate 4th of July Cupcakes

-- Add the 3 piping bags with the colored frosting into the bag with the piping tip.
+- Add the 3 piping bags with the colored frosting inserted into the bag with the piping tip.

 - Pipe a star into the center of the cupcake.